Featured by the American Society of Landscape Architects as one of the best books of 2020:

-"Chinese Landscape Aesthetics: the exchange and nurturing of emotions" is a short essay published in the book New Horizons: Eight Perspectives on Chinese Landscape Architecture Today.
-The essay presents traditional Chinese concepts that are typically translated into English as 'landscape.'
-Following the etymology of the Chinese terms and recognizing that their conceptual focus is on the exchange and nurturing of emotions, which is not captured by the English term, we can gain a new understanding also of contemporary works of Chinese landscape architecture.
+The essay "Chinese Landscape Aesthetics: the exchange and nurturing of emotions" by Claudia Westermann included in New Horizons: Eight Perspectives on Chinese Landscape Architecture Today introduces ideas of landscape in traditional Chinese thought.
+Following the etymology of the Chinese terms for landscape and recognizing that their conceptual focus is on the exchange and nurturing of emotions, which is not captured by the English term 'landscape,' one may gain a new understanding of contemporary works of Chinese landscape architecture.

 - Westermann, C. (2020), The art of conversation: design cybernetics and its ethics, Kybernetes, 49 (8), pp. 2171-2183.